THEN…

 Oman has come a LONG way in the past 40 years since Sultan Qaboos began ruling.
 That goes not only for education, industry and infrastructure but extends even to the simple necessities of life such as GETTING A HAIRCUT!
 There seem to be barbershops everywhere!
 Almost every barbershop in Oman has either Indian or Pakistani barbers (and the occasional Filipino).

 When I was in Canada on vacation, I remember my 2 brothers, Mark and David, discussing a great deal in Terrace, BC for a $15 haircut.
 I told them that that is nothing compared to 1 RO (or about $ 3.20 for a haircut) here in Oman!
 Some things in Oman are INCREDIBLY cheap!
-Here’s another quick example of why living in Oman is awesome!
+Another quick example of why living in Oman is so awesome!

 That’s 3.6 Omani Rials or about 11.5 Canadian dollars to fill up my tank!
-(And that’s “super unleaded”-even cheaper for “regular”!!!)
+(20 months later in Jan.
+2011 it’s now 5RO to fill up my tank) (And that’s “super unleaded”-even cheaper for “regular”!!!)
 With prices like THAT, you never have to worry if this happens…

 The book of Revelation in the New Testament describes 7 seals which represent the beginning of Christ’s judgment of unbelievers on the earth during the Tribulation period.
 (The purpose of the Tribulation period is to punish unbelievers for their sin and rejection of Christ and to bring the remnant to faith in Christ.)
 The 3rd seal represents inflation and famine.
 “And I heard a voice in the midst of the four beasts say, A measure of wheat for a penny, and three measures of barley for a penny; and see thou hurt not the oil and the wine.”
 (Revelation 6:6) The balances or scales are related to commerce and trade.
 The word penny, better transliterated “denarius“, represented about one day’s wages.
 Wheat and barley were considered necessities of life.
 A measure was about one quart.
 The price given is about 10 times what was normal.
 The command hurt not the oil and the wine may indicate a restriction on the effects of the famine in this early part of the Tribulation.
 Here’s a must see video a friend told me about on facebook – http://www.youtube.com/watch?v=62Vsgl6SUZ0&feature=player_embedded